Skip to main content

 Configuring AWS and Qrvey for Postgres Connections Utilizing the Export to S3 Method

-Very large or long-running queries to Postgres may take several minutes to start.
-You can speed up this process by selecting the option, “Export Data to S3 to Support Larger Data Loads”.
-When employed, the query output is sent to S3 and then Qrvey pulls the data from there.
-The option is available when the Host URL points to an AWS RDS Postgres instance that is in the same AWS region as Qrvey.
+For very large or long-running queries in Postgres, processing may take several minutes to start.
+To expedite this process, you can enable the "Export Data to S3 to Support Larger Data Loads" option.
+When selected, the query output is sent to S3, from where Qrvey retrieves the data.
+This option is available when the Host URL points to an AWS RDS Postgres instance located in the same AWS region as Qrvey.

-This method requires additional configuration.
-The changes allow Postgres to write to a Qrvey S3 bucket.
+Please note that this method requires additional configuration to enable Postgres to write to a Qrvey S3 bucket.

 Steps